gare Saint-Lazare

 Asa result of these commuter lines, the station is particularly busy between 16:00 and 18:30 and the thousands of people rushing through the station can seem overwhelming.

-If you are first time user, at the station during these times resist going with the flow and take your time, but try to avoid getting in the way.
+If you will be a first time user of the station during these times, resist going with the flow and take your time, but try to avoid getting in the way.

 Though during the mornings Saint Lazare station is a comparatively calm location from which to take a train, because it draws people into the city like a magnet, but fewer people will be heading away from Paris.